Managing Radiation Therapy Side Effects

 Nausea / vomiting

-Nausea and vomiting are common side effects to radiation treatment.
-They can also be caused by chemotherapy, the cancer itself, certain medications, and anxiety and concerns about your treatment.
+Nausea and vomiting are common radiation therapy side effects.
+Chemotherapy, the cancer itself, certain medications, and anxiety and concerns about your treatment can also cause these side effects.
 Try to eat when you feel the best.
 Do not force yourself to eat when nauseous.
 Try to eat 6 to 8 small meals throughout the day instead of three large meals.

 Try the following foods that are easy to digest